 What you will study

 Our world is constantly re-shaped by innovations of all kinds, ranging from exciting new technologies to life-saving social innovations.
 While some innovations are relatively modest in their scale and impact, others have transformed entire regions and industries.
 Entrepreneurial teams and individuals are a driving force of the innovation process.
 They fulfil a number of key roles such as identifying and evaluating opportunities, persuading people to support novel ideas, and assembling the necessary resources to bring them into wider use.
 Studying these closely-related subjects in tandem will give you a real insight into the way they are connected and what this means for policy and practice.
-You will also be much better positioned to develop your own innovative ventures, either independently or in an existing organisation.
+You'll also be much better positioned to develop your own innovative ventures, either independently or in an existing organisation.

 Block 1 introduces core concepts of innovation and entrepreneurship, provides some working definitions and gives you an opportunity to consider ‘what it all means for me’.
-Activities in the early part of the block are designed to be undertaken individually, but you will soon be engaging in discussion with your fellow students via the tutor group forum.
+Activities in the early part of the block are designed to be undertaken individually, but you'll soon be engaging in discussion with your fellow students via the tutor group forum.

 Block 2 focuses on the skills required to create teams, build networks and to secure the necessary resources for an innovative, entrepreneurial venture.
 You will also develop your knowledge and understanding in these key areas.
 The block is structured around an extended negotiation activity, which provides you with the opportunity to take on a role and in a realistic scenario involving innovation and entrepreneurship.
 During the block, you will build up a record of your experiences which will provide the basis for your second coursework assessment.